GriffEngel/PortfolioProjects/README.md

 ## Data Exploration with SQL and visualizing it with Tableau

-- Dataset Source Link that is used for the SQL data exploration in <code>regional_sales_exploration_sql.sql</code> and accompanying Tableau Dashboard: [https://www.kaggle.com/datasets/talhabu/us-regional-sales-data]
+- Dataset Source Link that is used for the SQL data exploration in <code>regional_sales_exploration_sql.sql</code>: [https://www.kaggle.com/datasets/talhabu/us-regional-sales-data]
-- Tableau Dashboard Link: []